jbrendel/ansible_cluster_setup/README.md

     playbooks/roles/appserver/tasks/setup_myapp_django.yml

         - First step: The repo address.
+This should obviously be the address of your own repository.
         - The modification of the settings files.
         - The running of the unit tests.
         - The running of the Django server.